abdalrahmanalmahrouq/graduation-project/TASKS.md

  - Patient should get banned if exceeded a number of no_show
  - Paitent can ONLY book 1 appointment in a day for a clinic_doctor
  - Paitent can NOT book more than 1 appointment in same time
+ - connect the backend with fronend for appointment feature
+ - test the whole system and make sure every thing is work as expected